tascott/london-doodles-decap/content/home.md

       author: Lisa Anderson
 aboutUs:
   title: A little bit about us
-  description: >+
+  description: >
-    We breed our dogs with an aim and focus on sound temperament and healthy genetics.
-Most dogs now serve the purpose of companionship, and we believe dogs placed in non-working homes should be bred to be suitable for a home environment.
-We focus on working towards a calm dog at home but enjoys exercise and training.
-Each puppy and dog is different, so we try to choose the right puppy for the right home.
-We have had great success over the years with puppies becoming registered therapy dogs, medical assistance dogs, school dogs (and even one nursery dog).
-Even without official recognition, we have a large number of dogs that are placed in homes with adults or children with additional needs including autism and other SEN requirements.
+    We’re Anne and Amy, a mother-and-daughter team with over 12 years of experience in dog breeding.
+Dogs have always been a central part of our family life, and our journey began with our beloved purebred Labradors.
+    Sadly, we lost several to cancer—a common outcome linked to the limited gene pool in many purebred dogs.

+    This experience led us to explore breeds with greater genetic diversity and more robust health.
+That’s when we discovered the Australian Labradoodle—and fell in love with the concept.
+We’ve built our breeding program from the ground up, using only our own carefully developed lines.
+Our dogs’ pedigrees include a mix of American and English Cocker Spaniel, Labrador, Toy, Miniature, and Standard Poodle—with some lines also incorporating Golden Retriever.
+This thoughtful blend supports both health and temperament, offering a wide gene pool and consistent, well-balanced personalities.

+    We breed with intention.
+Our goal is to raise dogs with sound temperaments and strong, healthy genetics—ideally suited for modern family life.
+While many of our puppies go on to be beloved companions, several have also become registered therapy dogs, medical assistance dogs, school support animals—and even one adored nursery dog.

+    Many of our dogs are placed with families who have children or adults with additional needs, including autism and other SEN requirements.
+Whether they carry a formal title or not, these dogs make a real difference in people’s lives—and that’s exactly what we’re here for.
 contact:
   title: "Contact Amy on 07584010292 "
 ---